-Amitriptyline is a medication for the treatment of depression, pain, and migraine.
-It was being marketed under the brand name Elavil but this has now been discontinued in the U.S., where generic versions are still available.
+Amitriptyline is a medication for the treatment of depression, pain, and migraines.
+It was being marketed under the brand name Elavil but this has now been discontinued in the U.S., where generic versions of the treatment are still available.

 How amitriptyline works

-Amitriptyline has several different effects on the nervous system that explain its usefulness in the reduction of depression and pain.
+Amitriptyline has several different effects on the nervous system which help to reduce depression and pain.

 Its effect on saliva production is due to its interference with the neurotransmitter acetylcholine.
-Neurotransmitters are small molecules that transmit signals from a nerve cell to another cell by binding to receptors found on their surface.
+Neurotransmitters are small molecules that transmit signals from a nerve cell to another cell by binding to receptors found on their surfaces.
 The other cell can be another nerve cell, a muscle cell, or a gland cell.
-Amitriptyline blocks acetylcholine’s action by blocking its receptors.
+Amitriptyline inhibits acetylcholine’s action by blocking its receptors.

-When amitriptyline is injected into salivary glands, it blocks acetylcholine receptors in the glands that secrete saliva and therefore reduces drooling.
+When amitriptyline is taken orally, it blocks acetylcholine receptors in the salivary glands and thereby reduces drooling.

 Amitriptyline in clinical trials